How Budding Entrepreneurs in Southeast Asia Can Survive a Start-up

-IdeaSpace Foundation, a Philippine-based organization that supports innovation, technology development, and budding entrepreneurs, provides an accelerator and program that enables tech entrepreneurship.
+IdeaSpace Foundation, a Philippine-based organization that supports innovation, technology development, and budding entrepreneurs, provides an accelerator that enables tech entrepreneurship.
 “I think we’re a gauge of what problems people want to solve.
 We’ve seen an increase in applications covering education and O2O (online-to-offline); we’ve seen an improvement in domestic O2O like sourcing carpenters, sourcing cleaning people, addressing domestic concerns, looking for a yaya [babysitter],” says Diane Eustaquio, executive director.

 Eustaquio adds that HR solutions are treading a more mature route, with start-up founders beginning to understand that HR solutions should be customized to various targets like SMEs.

 “In the first part of our competition, we don’t look at the names and where they’re from.
 We just really look at how well they state their ideas,” she reveals.
-Though support for start-ups is present and growing—“Anyone from anywhere can have a chance at joining and having access to the resources of IdeaSpace,” says Eustaquio—the big challenge for budding entrepreneurs remains: How does one build a start-up and survive?
+Though support for start-ups is present and growing — “Anyone from anywhere can have a chance at joining and having access to the resources of IdeaSpace,” says Eustaquio — the big challenge for budding entrepreneurs remains: How does one build a start-up and survive?

 Here are the two key takeaways from this year’s start-up competition: